 And yet you cannot stop there.
 You cannot live in the past with the image of the narcissist intact as it is.

-So what does “going no contact” and “ending the romanticization of the relationship” really look like?
+So what does it look like when you move between “going no contact” and “ending the romanticization of the relationship?”

 You absolutely must stop interacting with the narcissist in your life before you can even begin to recover, much less completely stop idealizing the relationship.
 Even though it is obvious, its importance cannot be understated.

 You can’t leave the door open to be friends.
 You can’t leave the door open for them to get in touch with you with the idea that you “just won’t respond.”

 You can’t look at their social media profiles or contact any mutual friends to find out how they are doing.

 If you are still interacting with them, your life and your thoughts are not your own.